Estimating beta-mixing coefficients via histograms: Discussion

 \section{Discussion}

-We have shown that our estimator of the $\beta$-mixing coefficients is consistent for the true coefficients $\beta(a)$ under some conditions on the data generating process.
+We have shown that our estimator of the $\beta$-mixing coefficients is consistent for the true coefficients $\beta(a)$ under some conditions on the data-generating process.
 There are numerous results in the statistics literature which assume knowledge of the $\beta$-mixing coefficients, yet as far as we know, this is the first estimator for them.
 An ability to estimate these coefficients will allow researchers to apply existing results to dependent data without the need to arbitrarily assume their values.
 Additionally, it will allow probabilists to recover unknown mixing coefficients for stochastic processes via simulation.
 Despite the obvious utility of this estimator, as a consequence of its novelty, it comes with a number of potential extensions which warrant careful exploration as well as some drawbacks.

 Several other mixing and weak-dependence coefficients also have a total-variation flavor, perhaps most notably $\alpha$-mixing \cite{Doukhan1994,DedeckerDoukhan2007,Bradley2005}.
-None of them have estimators, and the same trick might well work for them, too.
+None of them have estimators, yet, and the same trick might well work for them, too.

-The reader will note that Theorem~\ref{thm:two} does not provide a convergence rate.
-The rate in Theorem~\ref{thm:main} applies only to the difference between $\widehat{\beta}^d(a)$ and $\beta^d(a)$.
-In order to provide a rate in Theorem~\ref{thm:two}, we would need a better understanding of the non-stochastic convergence of $\beta^d(a)$ to $\beta(a)$.
+The reader will note that \autoref{thm:two} does not provide a convergence rate.
+The rate in \autoref{thm:markov-rate} applies only to Markov processes or the difference between $\widehat{\beta}^d(a)$ and $\beta^d(a)$.
+In order to provide a rate in \autoref{thm:two}, we would need a better understanding of the non-stochastic convergence of $\beta^d(a)$ to $\beta(a)$.
 It is not immediately clear that this quantity can converge at any well-defined rate.
-In particular, it seems likely that the rate of convergence depends on the tail of the sequence $\{\beta(a)\}_{a=1}^\infty$.
+In particular, it seems plausible, but is not proven, that the rate of convergence depends on the tail of the sequence $\{\beta(a)\}_{a=1}^\infty$.